 - Mixing Dry Ingredients: Combine the ground almonds, all purpose flour, granulated sugar, brown sugar, baking powder, cinnamon, ground cardamom, nutmeg and sea salt into a large mixing bowl, whisking to combine.

 - Mixing Wet Ingredients: In a separate small bowl, whisk together the eggs, butter and vanilla extract, then add the wet ingredients into the dry ingredients, stirring until completely combined.

 - Adding Plums: Pour the mixture into the prepared cake pan and use a spoon or an offset spatula to smooth the top.
 Then, gently place your plum slices on top of the cake pressing gently so the plums are nestled into the cake batter.
-Finally, sprinkle with turbinado sugar.
+Finally, sprinkle with top of the batter with turbinado sugar.

 - Bake the cake: Bake for 45-50 minutes until a toothpick that has been placed into the center of the cake comes out clean.

-- Cooling & Garnishing: Remove the cake from the oven and let the cake cool for 20 minutes before removing the cake from the cake pan and placing on a cooling rack to cool completely.
-Before serving, sprinkle on sliced almonds, dust with powdered sugar and drizzle with honey!
+- Cooling & Garnishing: Remove the cake from the oven and let the cake cool for 20 minutes before removing the cake from the cake pan and placing on a cooling rack or wire rack to cool completely.
+Before serving, sprinkle on sliced almonds on your honeyed almond cake with ripe plums, dust with powdered sugar and drizzle the beautiful cake with honey!

 This simple recipe for my plum and almond cake is relatively straightforward.
 That said, I’ve assembled my best tips and tricks to ensure your cake comes out perfectly every single time!